edgexfoundry/device-rfid-llrp-go/README.md

 [test_helper]: internal/llrp/test_helpers.go

 ## Snap Development and Testing
-Snap directory consists of the `snapcraft.yaml` file and the initialization file `install` for building snap package for this Device LLRP Service
+Snap directory consists of the `snapcraft.yaml` file and the initialization file `install` for building snap package for this Device RFID LLRP Service
-### Build Device LLRP Snap Packages
+### Build Device RFID LLRP Snap Packages
 Execut following commands from the root directory, else build will error out with `source not found` error message
 - `snapcraft clean`
 - `snapcraft`